allinbits/cosmos-cash/x/identifier/docs/04_messages.md

 This service message creates and stores the `Identifier` object at appropriate indexes.

-## MsgAddAuthentication
+## MsgAddVerification

-An authentication method is added to a decentralized identifier (DID) using the `MsgAddAuthentication` service message.
+An verification method and one or more verification relationships are added to a decentralized identifier (DID) using the `MsgAddVerification` service message.

 +++ https://github.com/allinbits/cosmos-cash/blob/main/proto/identifier/tx.proto#L13